 Olympic Mountain Polygraph

-Terms of service
+Terms of Service

-Last Updated: September 2025
+Last Updated: October 2025

 1. Booking & Payment

-The remaining balance is due upon arrival.
+The remaining balance (if applicable) is due upon arrival.

 Payment covers the examination process and professional opinion, not a guaranteed outcome.